openbmc/openbmc-test-automation/Tools.md

 ## Tools available in OpenBMC Test Automation ##

+**Hardware Test Executive (HTX):**

+HTX is a suite of test tools for stressing system hardware.
+It is routinely used by the test suites under `systest/`.
+Refer to [README](https://github.com/open-power/HTX)

 **This document describes the tools available in the /tools directory.**

 * Obtain a copy of GitHub issues in CSV format: